DurhamARC-Training/BasicParallelProgramming/lectures/par-intro/README.md

 | `--mail-type=<TYPE>`| Types of job notifications to send, e.g. `BEGIN`, `END`, `FAIL`, `ALL` (recommended: `END`,`FAIL`).
 For batch jobs only.|

 ---
-# Non-Uniform Memory Access Architecture
+# Non-uniform memory access (NUMA)

+.center[![:scale_width_img 80%](667299529139032064.png)]

+---
+# NUMA: definition

 > **Non-uniform memory access (NUMA)** is a computer memory design used in multiprocessing, where the memory access time depends on the memory location relative to the processor.
 Under NUMA, a processor can access its own local memory faster than non-local memory (memory local to another processor or memory shared between processors) [Wikipedia](https://en.wikipedia.org/wiki/Non-uniform_memory_access)

-.center[![:scale_width_img 80%](667299529139032064.png)]

 ---
+---
-# ASCII representation 🙂
+# NUMA: ASCII representation 🙂

+.columns[
+.col[
 ```console
 +--------------------------+   +--------------------------+
 | Socket 1                 |   | Socket 2                 |
 |                          |   |                          |